Lawyers honoured in New Year Honours list

 Mr Kiely is an employment lawyer with extensive experience in industrial and labour relations.
 He is Chairman of the Pacific Development and Conservation Trust and the Pacific Cooperation Foundation.

-Donald McRae has been made an Officer of the New Zealand Order of Merit, for services to the State and international law.
+Professor Donald Malcolm McRae has been made an Officer of the New Zealand Order of Merit, for services to the State and international law.

 Professor McRae is a legal scholar and practitioner specialising in international law at the University of Ottawa, Canada who routinely advises governments, including the New Zealand Government, on international legal issues.